 Password protect categories

-You can password protect categories in WordPress by adding 1 or more password.
+You can password protect categories in WordPress by adding one or more passwords.
 When a visitor tries to access that category, they are taken to a login page.
 Entering a valid password will redirect them to that category, unlocking the content within.

 All content (e.g. posts) within a protected category is automatically protected by the password for that category.
 This means that if someone tries to access a password protected page directly, they will be taken to the category login page.

-There's also an option to mark a category as Private.
-Private categories are only visible to logged in users with the correct privileges.
+There's also an option to restrict categories based on user and role.
+These categories are only visible to logged in users with the correct privileges.

 Can I password protect my entire WordPress blog or post type?

 Yes.
-You can create a main 'Parent' category for your blog or custom post type, and password protect this.
+First, create a main 'Parent' category for your blog or custom post type, and password protect this.
 Then put all your posts or custom posts within this password protected category.
 This will protect all the content within your WordPress blog or custom post type.

 It's possible to sub-divide your password protected blog or post type.
 You can create more complex category structures by adding child categories of your main parent category.
 Leave them set to 'Public' and they will automatically be protected with the same password as the main category.